 Unlike switches designed and marketed for office and communication applications, VIA10 is convection-cooled and ships as an unmanaged switch, pre-configured and optimized for entertainment network use.
-Layer 2 and 3 management features are enabled and configured through the front panel interface and the free, Pathport Manager software tools.
+Layer 2 and 3 management features are enabled and configured through the front panel interface and the Pathscape software suite.

 - Silent operation—fanless, convection cooled design

 - Illuminated LCD display and rotary encoder for displaying and setting switch and port properties

 - IGMP snooping and querier per-VLAN ensures efficient multi-cast packet routing

 - EAPS ring protection